 4. Relationship Building

 Talking helps you connect with people on a human level.
 Shared conversations build rapport.
 They build trust.
-You hear someone’s voice, their personality comes through.
-It makes people feel like part of a team, like they belong.
+You hear someone’s voice, and their personality comes through.
+It makes people feel like part of a team, as they belong.
 You form bonds that are harder to forge over sterile text.

 5. Flexibility